Therapeutic Use Exemptions

 - comprehensive medical evidence to justify the use of the treatment, preferably from a specialist

 - confirmation that permitted alternative medications have been tried.

 If you or your medical professional do not submit all of the required information, then your application will be delayed so it’s important that you include the correct documentation.

-Drug Free Sport NZ aims to deal with TUE applications quickly and we generally turn them around within two working days.
+Drug Free Sport NZ aims to deal with TUE applications quickly and we generally turn them around within five working days.
 But don’t leave it until the last minute to apply in case you need to provide further information.
-If you’re an international or national level athlete, you need to apply for a TUE before you take a banned substance.

 New Zealand athletes will either apply to Drug Free Sport NZ, their International Federation or a major event organiser (e.g. the International Olympic Committee) for a TUE.

-Who you apply to for a TUE will depend on what level athlete you are and what sport you’re involved in.
+Who you apply to for a TUE will depend on what level you compete at and what sport you’re involved in.

 Most athletes can apply to Drug Free Sport NZ for a TUE, but it’s best to call us first to check and we’ll let you know whether you need to apply to your International Federation or event organiser.
 Email us here or call us 0800 DRUGFREE (378 437).